jszwedko/circleci-cli/README.md

 requests are welcome!
 Install and run `circleci-cli -h` to see current help documentation.

-**The CircleCI HTTP API response schemas are not well documented so please report any issues you witness**
+**The CircleCI HTTP API response schemas (which this utility uses) are not well documented so please report any issues you witness**

 ## Installing